 Responding promptly to interview invites will also give you enough time to plan your clothing and practice good manners.
 Be sure to pack appropriate interview attire that is business professional.
 Practice interviewing and ensure that you are able to make eye contact, have good posture, and limit the mistakes and pauses in your speech.
 Practice will be essential to these things.

 Some interviews will have optional dinners and other opportunities to socialize with current residents.
 Some might invite you to attend rounds with residents.
 Although you might be exhausted, take advantage of these opportunities.
-They will allow you to network and see what the program is link firsthand.
+They will allow you to network and see what the program is like firsthand.

-One important thing to remember is that you are interviewing the residency position as much as the program is interviewing you.
+One important thing to remember is that you are interviewing for the residency position as much as the program is interviewing you.
 Residencies can last between three and seven years.
 This is a long time so, you should select a program you are excited to be a part of, specifically one that checks all the boxes, or at least a majority of them.
 It is a good idea to research the institution or program ahead of time so you know what information is readily available and what you will have to find out first-hand.

-To determine if a program is right for you, it is import that you ask as many questions as you answer!
+To determine if a program is right for you, it is important that you ask as many questions as you answer!
 Before your interview determine what aspects of a program are most important to you based on your lifestyle and other factors.
 For example, if you have a family it might be important that the residency provides you with at least one day off during the weekend.
 Have a list of questions that can help you determine if the program is a good fit and make sure you get your answers before leaving.
 Knowing details of a program will make it easier to rank them in the future.

 Once your interview is over be sure to thank the institution for meeting with you.
-Once you are back home, be sure to send a hand-written thank you note.
+Once you are back home, be sure to send a hand-written thank-you note.
 This will help you stand out from applicants, make you more memorable, and show that you have a genuine interest in the institution.